The Prohibition of Riba in Stages

 - In this verse, riba is not directly prohibited but believers are advised not to disobey Allah’s commandments because when Jews disobeyed and started indulging in Riba they went through several calamities.

 “And their taking usury though indeed they were forbidden it and their devouring the property of people falsely, and We have prepared for the unbelievers from among them a painful chastisement.”

 Third Stage (3:130)

 - This verse underlines the propensity of riba of becoming double and multiplying.
 So, this verse prohibits the system of charging double and multiple interests.

-- The Jews of that time use to charge interest which almost exceeds the principle amount.
+- The Jews of that time used to charge interest which almost exceeds the principal amount.